28 Incredible Borneo Animals and best places to see Borneo wildlife

 We booked our river cruise on a private klotok, a small boat.
 There are no luxury options here!
 The cruise is bare bones for amenities but makes up for it in wildlife.

-The area is a victim to deforestation from the palm oil plantations and mining operations upriver are polluting the ecosystem through the water.
-There are creatures living in the forests of Tanjung Puting that we barely understand, and are losing our opportunity to see and research this wildlife.
+The area is a victim of deforestation from palm oil plantations, and mining operations upriver are polluting the ecosystem through the water.
+There are creatures living in the forests of Tanjung Puting that we barely understand and we are losing our opportunity to see and research this wildlife.

 Kutai National Park